-The competitor who starts a stage and then leaves the Stage will receive the following penalty (It is not allowed for him to join the finish line after leaving the track):
+The competitor who starts a stage and then leaves the Stage will receive the following penalty (It is not allowed for him to cross the finish line after leaving the track:

 Ninety (90) minutes for having left the stage + SP + Maximum time of the Selective Section + the value of all waypoints not validated.

-FIM Rally: To obtain FIM points, a competitor must not have more than one (1) SP.
-If the competitor has more than 1 SP, this competitor can finish the Rally but will appear in the FIM classification with zero point.
+FIM Rally: To obtain FIM points, a competitor must not have more than one (1) Sporting Penalty (SP).
+If the competitor has more than 1 SP, this competitor can finish the Rally but will appear in the FIM classification with zero points.

-In order to appear on the FIM final classification, a competitor must take the start of the last Selective Section, cross the finishing line and park his motorcycle in the Parc Fermé before the closing deadline.
+In order to appear on the FIM final classification, a competitor must start the last Selective Section, cross the finishing line and park his motorcycle in the Parc Fermé before the closing deadline.